kul-group/Kulkarni-Group-Handbook-v2/Learning_ASE-Python-HPC.md

 #### Python

 ##### Getting started with Python
 Make sure you have Anaconda downloaded and an IDE to write code in.
-Set up your folders and path ...
 See [this page](Programming.md) for group coding guidelines.

 ##### Python Practice Problems
-- see [here](http://www.practicepython.org/) for good python practice problems.
+- See [here](http://www.practicepython.org/) for good python practice problems.
 Once you are comfortable with manipulating lists, for loops, and if/else statements, focus on the ASE practice problems.
+You will learn the more complicated stuff later.

 #### HPC

 ##### Getting Started on HPC: Logging in
 Make sure you have an account with the HPC you want to log in to.
 HPC account creation [here](Account_Setup.md#essential).
 You will need your account information and (possibly) your 2FA set up to log in.
 - In your command line, type ```ssh -XY username@address``` and hit enter. where 'username' is your account username and 'address' differs based on the hpc you are logging into:
-HPC1: address=hpc1.cse.ucdavis.edu (OR 'hpc1.engr.ucdavis.edu' check your account)
+HPC1: address = hpc1.cse.ucdavis.edu (OR 'hpc1.engr.ucdavis.edu' check your account)
-Stampede: address=stampede2.tacc.utexas.edu
+Stampede: address = stampede2.tacc.utexas.edu
-Cori: address=cori.nersc.gov
+Cori: address = cori.nersc.gov

 - you will be prompted for your password and your 2FA, no dots or letters will show up as you type, just type each and press enter.